 Get straight to the point

 Emails, postcards, or faxes sent to respond to requests should be simple and precise, without beating around the bush, as the reply could be misinterpreted.
-In addition, a lengthy reply may give the impression that you are lying to get rid of the proposal, or they will take it as a doubt and will continue to insist that your company accepts and associates with the supplier.
+In addition, a lengthy reply may give the impression that you are lying to get rid of the proposal, or they will take it as a doubt and will continue to insist for your company to accept the offer and associate with the supplier.

 If you don’t want the latter to happen, it’s best to get straight to the point.
 Just say you are not interested, thank them, and give a brief explanation as to why you are not interested.
 Being short is one of the most important characteristics a letter of this type should have.